Download & Print

 Analysis and Reporting of Study Findings

 C - Change creates the scales representing dimensions of the culture and other analytic variables of interest, and prepares data tables with frequencies for all survey variables.
 National faculty data are provided as comparison to help identify similarities and differences with the study institution.
-As optional services, C - Change can prepare a comprehensive summary of the survey data, and provide graphical display and PowerPoint presentation of the findings.
-Survey findings can address accreditation requirements.

 Pricing of the C - Change Faculty Survey depends on study specifics, such as the size of the study population, analysis of sub-populations, or customized benchmarking.

-The comprehensive price includes:
+The base survey price includes:

-Available at additional cost are distribution and processing of paper surveys; customized analyses based on specific institutional interests; narrative summary report and display of key findings in graphical format and PowerPoint.
+Options available at additional cost are distribution and processing of paper surveys; customized analyses based on specific institutional interests; narrative summary report and display of key findings in graphical format and PowerPoint.